 How to Remove Inquiries From Your Credit Report

-Certain businesses check your credit report when you make an application for services with them.
-Reviewing your credit report allows these businesses to determine whether you qualify for the type of account you're applying for.
-Credit card companies, lenders, utility companies, and insurance companies are just a few of the businesses that routinely check credit reports as part of their application process.
+Certain businesses check your credit when you make an application for services with them.
+Reviewing your credit allows these businesses to determine whether you qualify for the type of account you're applying for.
+Credit card companies, lenders, utility companies, and insurance companies are just a few of the businesses that routinely check credit as part of their application process.

 Whenever you check your credit report, you're able to see inquiries from businesses that checked your credit after you initiated an application (hard inquiries) and from businesses that check your credit to prescreen you for products and services (soft inquiries).
 So it may look like you have a lot of inquiries on your credit report.
 When other businesses check your credit, they only see the inquiries stemming from applications you've made.
-Businesses don't see soft inquiries.
+Businesses don't see your soft credit inquiries.

 About Credit Report Inquiries

 You may already know that inquiries are a factor in your credit score.
 Ten percent of your credit score is based on inquiries made for your credit report.
 Fortunately, not all the inquiries you see on your credit report are factored into your credit score.
 First, only hard inquiries — those resulting from your applications for credit — are included in your credit score.
 Second, while inquiries appear on your credit report for two years, only those made within the past 12 months are included in your credit score.

 Spacing out your applications can protect your credit score from the damage of multiple inquiries.

 Inquiries — specifically hard inquiries — are one of the ways creditors and lenders decide whether to approve a new application.
 Since inquiries indicate whether you've been shopping for credit recently, potential creditors can attempt to predict whether you've recently taken on accounts that will make it harder to afford the credit card or loan you're applying for.